SlasherRose/fly-logger/README.md

 ## Method 1 (NPM)

-To install with npm, simply run the command
+To install with npm, run the following command:

-`npm i @slasherrose/fly-logging`
+`npm i fly-logging`

 ## Method 2 (Copy-Paste)